-Dear Parishioner and Friend of the Sunday Mass,
+Dear Parishioner and Friend of The Sunday Mass,

 Fr.
 Paul R. Fagan, C.P.

-Executive Producer and Host of The Sunday Mass
+Pastor and Host of The Sunday Mass